 Where is the nearest food shop?

-The site stocks eggs and provides cooked breakfasts upon request and also offers freshly cooked pizzas in the evenings.
-There is also a fish and chip van that visits the site every Friday at 7pm (highly recommended) For any other provisions you can use any of the following stores:
+The site stocks eggs and milk and provides cooked breakfasts upon request and also offers freshly cooked pizzas in the evenings.
+For any other provisions you can use any of the following stores:

 - Monyash- small village store

 - Hartington Co-op, post office, butchers ,cheese shops, pubs, cafes and general stores

 - Bakewell- Co-op, many shops, bakeries, butchers, deli’s ,fish and chip shops etc

 - Royal Oak, 01298 832288- Just off the A515 towards Newhaven